duniter/duniter-v2s/docs/user/distance.md

 ### Additional Duniter configuration

-Duniter should keep states at least one session old, that it 600 blocks (while 256 is the default).
+Duniter should keep states at least one session old, that is 600 blocks (while 256 is the default).
 Use the option `--state-pruning 600` if your node is not already an archive (`--state-pruning archive`).